Immunoglobulin G: Subclasses

 There are four IgG subclasses (IgG1, 2, 3, and 4) in humans, named in order of their abundance in serum (IgG1 being the most abundant).

 Note: IgG affinity to Fc receptors on phagocytic cells is specific to individual species from which the antibody comes as well as the class.
 The structure of the hinge regions (region 6 in the diagram) contributes to the unique biological properties of each of the four IgG classes.
 Even though there is about 95% similarity between their Fc regions, the structure of the hinge regions is relatively different.

 Given the opposing properties of the IgG subclasses (fixing and failing to fix complement; binding and failing to bind FcR), and the fact that the immune response to most antigens includes a mix of all four subclasses, it has been difficult to understand how IgG subclasses can work together to provide protective immunity.
 In 2013, the Temporal Model of human IgE and IgG function was proposed.
 This model suggests that IgG3 (and IgE) appear early in a response.
 The IgG3, though of relatively low affinity, allows IgG-mediated defences to join IgM-mediated defences in clearing foreign antigens.
 Subsequently, higher affinity IgG1 and IgG2 are produced.
 The relative balance of these subclasses, in any immune complexes that form, helps determine the strength of the inflammatory processes that follow.
 Finally, if antigen persists, high affinity IgG4 is produced, which dampens down inflammation by helping to curtail FcR-mediated processes.

 The relative ability of different IgG subclasses to fix complement may explain why some anti-donor antibody responses do harm a graft after organ transplantation.

 In a mouse model of autoantibody mediated anemia using IgG isotype switch variants of an anti erythrocytes autoantibody, it was found that mouse IgG2a was superior to IgG1 in activating complement.
 Moreover, it was found that the IgG2a isotype was able to interact very efficiently with FcgammaR.
 As a result, 20 times higher doses of IgG1, in relationship to IgG2a autoantibodies, were required to induce autoantibody mediated pathology.
 Since mouse IgG1 and human IgG1 are not entirely similar in function, and the inference of human antibody function from mouse studies must be done with great care.
 However, both human and mouse antibodies have different abilities to fix complement and to bind to Fc receptors.

+It has been reported that vaccination could be linked to IgG4 levels.
+In 2025, Japanese researchers showed that total IgG4 levels were increased in the pancreatic cancer patients who got three or more doses of Covid vaccines and their prognoses were worse.
+Elevated IgG4 levels were correlated with spike-specific IgG4 for pancreatic cancer (R2=0.38) and all cases (R2=0.27), and the probability of finding Foxp3-positive regulatory T cells (Tregs) in tumors was significantly higher in the patients who received Covid booster shots.
+They argued that future studies would have to show how booster injections worsen pancreatic cancer patients' prognoses, pointing out that Tregs suppress antitumor effects.